reuterbal/photobooth/README.md

     ```
     Calibrate by calling `xinput_calibrator` and pasting the showed snippet to a new file `/etc/X11/xorg.conf.d/99-calibration.conf` (Create the directory if necessary).

+6. Reboot.

-6. Checkout the Photobooth repository
+7. Clone the Photobooth repository
    ```
    git clone https://github.com/reuterbal/photobooth
    ```
+   and run `photobooth.py`

 ## Modifications
 In the beginning of `photobooth.py` a number of config options are available.
 Change them to your liking.